It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 15 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
 But he did not raise him if in fact the dead are not raised.
 16 For if the dead are not raised, then Christ has not been raised either.
 17 And if Christ has not been raised, your faith is futile; you are still in your sins.

 18 Then those also who have fallen asleep in Christ are lost.
 19 If only for this life we have hope in Christ, we are to be pitied more than all men.
-20 But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
+20 But Christ has indeed been raised from the dead, the first fruits of those who have fallen asleep.

-Otherwise, how is the Gospel the “Good News” if we have no hope of eternal life afterwards?
+How is the Gospel the “Good News” if we have no hope of eternal life afterwards?

 Even up until today, 2000 years later, they still cannot find the remains of Jesus’ body in the tomb.